Adobe XD Reviews& Product Details

 - Private Invites: Only share with people you want with private invites.

 - Record Videos: Want to share a video?
 Then, you can easily record videos and showcase the prototype demo with interactions with stakeholders.
 Unfortunately, this feature is only available on macOS.

 - Password Protection: Password protects your design for improved security.

 - Share to Behance: Want to share your work on Behance?
 You can easily share your work directly with Behance from Adobe XD.

 Design Systems lets you easily scale your solutions with Adobe Cloud Solutions.
 Here, you get access to Creative Cloud Libraries, a big library of logos, graphics, colors, and assets across different Adobe software, including Illustrator, Photoshop, and more!

 XD Plugins and App integrations: Adobe XD also supports plugins that let you add more automation and features.
-So, if you add third-party functionality, you can choose from available 250+ plugins that enable you to improve your workflow and do better iterations.
+So, if you add third-party functionality, you can choose from 250+ plugins that enable you to improve your workflow and do better iterations.
 For example, you can import services/apps to convert designs to code, add color-blindness support, etc.

 To add XD, click the plugin icon and open the plugins panel.
 You can launch the Plugins marketplace and search for the plugins you want to add.
 Some of the notable XD plugins include:

 - Chart for XD

 Plugins APIs: If you are an advanced user, you can also take advantage of the Plugins APIs offered by Adobe XD.
 The API lets you create XD plugins or add connectivity to Adobe XD and your custom solution.